 - Did I mention Beau as a firefighter?
 He and his friends being firefighter was definitively a plus.

-- The romance was lovely, the sex was hot and the moments they had together before things went wrong (and then right) was beautiful.
+- The romance was lovely, the sex was hot and the moments they had together before things went wrong (and then right) were beautiful.
 I liked their nicknames, the bickering, the respect, and their cuteness.

 “Beau watches Ashton, but I don’t think he knows it.
 Ashton watches Beau even more.
 It’s weird.” ~ Love Kennychapter twelve